 To sum up

-A few years ago, mobile ads were only displayed in banner format.
+A few years ago, mobile banner ads were only displayed in banner format.
 Today, there are multiple display formats.
 In the future, mobile advertising will only become more creative and innovative.
 More formats will emerge as the industry advances, powered by cutting-edge solutions.

 That's why advertisers should spot new display trends and adapt them to their marketing goals.
 While doing this, it is crucial to consider what works best for your audience so you don't scare them away.